ow/Stripe-Bulk-Delete/README.md

 This current version causes Stripe to insta-cancel and pro-rate refunds for subscriptions.
 Change the following line in `Controller.php` if you don't want this:

 `$subscriptionObject->delete(['invoice_now' => false, 'prorate' => false]);`

+### Q&A

+- Why did you use PHP for this?
+I don't know!
+It was just what made sense to me.

+- Omg you made me delete all my subscriptions!
+Sorry.
+You should have tested this first.